2025 Canadian Country Music Association Awards

 The 2025 Canadian Country Music Association Awards, honouring achievements in Canadian country music, were presented on September 13, 2025, at Prospera Place in Kelowna, British Columbia.
 For the third year in a row, they were broadcast by CTV over its television network, website, and mobile app.

 The ceremony was hosted by Canadian comedian and actor Tom Green.
 The performers were Cameron Whitcomb, Madeline Merlo and Tyler Joe Miller, Dallas Smith with Alexandra Kay, Sacha with Restless Road, Thelma & James, Jade Eagleson, Noeline Hofmann, James Barker Band, Meghan Patrick, and Josh Ross.

 Nominees were announced by the CCMA on July 17.
 Josh Ross, Cameron Whitcomb, and Brett Kissel tied for the most nominations with six each.

-This year marks the first in which the Francophone Artist of the Year Award will be presented to a solo act, duo, or group that performs and records primarily in the French language.
+This year marks the first in which the Francophone Artist of the Year Award was presented to a solo act, duo, or group that performs and records primarily in the French language.
 The majority of awards were handed out at the CCMA Music Industry Gala Dinner & Awards on September 12, 2025, with the remaining eight awards being reserved for the television broadcast.